* ECB holds refi rate at 0.5 percent, deposit rate at zero

 ECB President Mario Draghi hinted that policy would not be tightened until well into next year at the earliest, although the central bank will give no time horizon for when rates might move.

 “Our monetary policy stance ... provides support to a gradual recovery in economic activity in the remaining part of the year and in 2014,” Draghi told a news conference.

-“The Governing Council confirms that it expects the key ECB rates to remain at present or lower levels for an extended period of time,” he said, reiterating last month’s first stab at giving forward guidance on rates.
+“The Governing Council confirms that it expects the key ECB rates to remain at present or lower levels for an extended period of time,” he said, affirming last month’s first stab at giving forward guidance on rates.

 That was unanimously supported by the 23-strong council, he said.
-Draghi was guarded, however, when pressed on whether the policymakers discussed a rate cut this month.

 The ECB reacted last month to market turmoil sparked by the Fed’s exit plan by breaking with precedent and offering forward guidance on rates.

 Individual policymakers’ interpretations of that guidance over the last month have blurred the message, however, with Bundesbank chief Jens Weidmann insisting the ECB had not “tied itself to the mast”, while fellow German policy Joerg Asmussen said the guidance was good for “beyond” 12 months.